mateusluizfb/SimpleGameEngine-IDJ-UnB/README.md

 ### Possible Improvements:

 1. Move the parallax factor out of the TileMap.
 Maybe it's possible to create a WorldMap/Background object that encapsulates the parallax factor, and which layer it corresponds.
+2. Implement the Z/Y Sorting from the 5th lesson.